Last Updated on July 4, 2023 by Matt

 The Dualtron Victor has a 9-step adjustable elastomeric suspension, mounted on both the front and the rear wheel.

 Since it doesn’t use springs, the shock absorbers aren’t clearly visible to those around you.
-This gives the scooter much better looks than those using chunky suspension springs.
+This gives the scooter a better look than those using chunky suspension springs.

 From what I could experience, the scooter offered great riding comfort, even on the bumpiest roads.